 The theme carries over to the design.
 Old-school microphone pendant lights are juxtaposed with thousands of smart RGB pin-twinkle lights overhead, mixing vintage kitsch with today’s tech.
 The space is decked out with warm finishes: Textured gold wallpaper and camel-colored channel tufted banquettes set the scene in the West Bar Room, which features booth seating and high-top tables in front of a 50-foot chiseled concrete and copper bar.
 A 50-foot video wall in a gilded frame plays all the games sports fans could hope to take in.
-The adjacent East Bar Room boasts a second large island bar—made of patinaed zinc with a tufted leather facade, and seating all around—and more high-top tables and booths.
+The adjacent East Bar Room boasts a second large island bar—made of zinc with a tufted leather facade, and seating all around—and more high-top tables and booths.
 Operable windows let in the breeze on nice days and offer views down State Street.
-Singing for your supper gets a whole new meaning in The Studio, an intimate private event and daytime dining space inspired by a real-life recording studio—complete with egg-crate insulation and soundproof curtains— where guests can partake in blue-tooth headphone karaoke that only their party can hear.
-Finally, nostalgia reigns in The Deck, a 10-by-10-foot space housing the Pop-A-Shot Shot Bar, where guests can shoot baskets and sip throwback shooters like Flaming Doctor Peppers and Pickle-backs.
+Singing for your supper gets a whole new meaning in The Studio, an intimate private event and daytime dining space inspired by a real-life recording studio.
+Finally, nostalgia reigns in The Deck, a 10-by-10-foot space housing a full private bar.